opengsn/docs/relay-server/tutorial.md

 instance](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits).

-When you want to get your ETH back you use the same account you used to register the relay to unstake (deregister) it.
+When you want to get your ETH back you use the same account you used to register the relayer to unstake (deregister) it.
 After the unstake period, which is about a week, you can request all your locked funds.

 ### Setting your relay server's transaction fee